nanderson815/atlanta-triathlon-club/src/pages/energylab/index.md

 ## Group Triathlon Training

 If you’re looking for sprint triathlon training in Atlanta, you’ve come to the right place.
 Atlanta Tri Club is a community of athletes of all ages and experience levels.
 Our members train for sprint triathlons through IRONMAN races, and 5ks through marathons.
-We have a place for you! Ï
+We have a place for you!